Bonaire’s Historic Monuments

 The fort building was restored in 1999 and is now the island’s courthouse.

 This protected monument was built in 1837 as a staff residence for the Commander/Governor of the island.
 The building was erected in stone on a rectangular plan on two floors and a roof.
 The two floors consist of a rectangular core with long side galleries.
-The core is covered with a gabled roof with connects the galleries’ pent roofs.
+The core is covered with a gabled roof which connects the galleries’ pent roofs.
 The roofs are caught between the two profiled spout facades and covered in red tiles.
 At the front (west side), there is a large balcony with an arch structure and semi-circular pilasters.
 This historic building was restored in 1972 and became the island government’s main office building.

 This monumental building was the residence of Cornelis Raven Debrot (1854-1921) and his family.
 The building was later used for various governmental functions.
 This protected monument is an example of a house in the neoclassical style.
 The building is made of stone.
 Its architecture consists of three rectangular blocks whose long sides adjoin one another, with two transverse rectangular building blocks adjoining in the rear.
 All five blocks are covered with hipped roofs, which connect to each other.
 The roofs are covered with black glazed tiles.
 All hips and ridges are cemented, and at the ends are Pirons (ornaments).
 It was built in approximately 1890.
 It was restored and reopened in 1980 as the Island Parliament House where the Island Council meets.